cgilles/digikam-photolayouteditor/README.md

 - Integrate auto-layout algorithm (https://github.com/cgilles/cute-collage).
 - Export as template do not work as expected.
 Result do not refect of the canvas content.
 - Fix crashes in qt properties pannel.
-- Leaving PLE with data not saved do not ask to save on new file.
+- Leaving PLE with data not previously saved do not ask to save on new file.
 - Show Grid lines do nothing.
-- Fix broken signal/slots.
+- Fix broken signal/slots in Qt Property Editor.
 - Fix all static analyzers reports.
 - Fix captitalized class file names.
 - Fix coding style (constify, brackets, indent, etc.).
-- Fix all C++11 warnings (nullptr, override, fallthrough, overloaded virtual, etc.).
+- Fix all C++11 warnings (nullptr, override, fallthrough, overloaded virtual, etc.).        (done).
 - Remove KDE dependencies                                                                   (done).
 - Port to QMainWindow                                                                       (done).
 - Rewrite configuration dialog                                                              (done).
 - Port to DPlugin API                                                                       (done).
 - Port as stand alone plugin                                                                (done).